smonsalvemej2019/FCFS-CPU-Scheduler/README.md

 </ul>
 <hr>
 <h2>03/5/21</h2>
 <p>I have made some test with the array data.
-My goal this time was to have a global counter that will simulate the CPU clock<br>
+My goal this time was to have a global counter that will simulate the CPU clock
 and an internal counter that will manage the position of the array.
 My desired output was the following:</p>
 <ul>
 <li>Data in array A[n] = t and the output would be t, t-1, t-2, … , t – t + 1 such that t > 0 and sizeof(A[n]) ≥ n ≥ 0.</li>